Trump once pledged not to let victims of gun violence die in vain.

 Trump, who opposed any restrictions on gun purchases while running for president, announced shortly after those massacres that he wanted red flag laws to allow courts to temporarily disarm those who are a danger to themselves and others and to close the gun-show loophole that allows "private sale" purchases without a background check.

-"We must make sure that those judged to pose a grave risk to public safety do not have access to firearms and that if they do, those firearms can be taken through rapid due process," Trump said told the nation in August.
+"We must make sure that those judged to pose a grave risk to public safety do not have access to firearms and that if they do, those firearms can be taken through rapid due process," Trump said in August.
 "That is why I have called for red flag laws, also known as extreme risk protection orders."

 He added that it was crucial that those killed in El Paso and Dayton over the summer did not "die in vain."